tscheepers/Wikipedia-Summary-Dataset/README.md

 - **Improving the Compositionality of Word Embeddings** [Thesis PDF](https://thijs.ai/papers/scheepers-msc-thesis-2017-improving-compositionality-word-embeddings.pdf), [Presentation PDF](https://thijs.ai/papers/scheepers-msc-thesis-presentation.pdf)
 - **Analyzing the compositional properties of word embeddings** [Paper PDF](https://thijs.ai/papers/scheepers-gavves-kanoulas-analyzing-compositional-properties.pdf)

-Please cite the following paper, if you use our data or code for your own research:
+Please cite the following thesis if you use our data or code for your own research:

 ```
 @mastersthesis{scheepers2017compositionality,